 How Often Do I Need to Get Screened?

-If your initial colonoscopy is normal, and you have no factors that make you high risk, Dr. Monson says you can likely wait ten years between screenings.
+If your initial colonoscopy is normal, and you have no factors that make you high risk, you can likely wait ten years between screenings.

-The fine print is that this depends on a normal examination, no new symptoms, and no additional high-risk factors like strong family history, or underlying conditions such as colitis, he said.
+However, this depends on a normal examination, no new symptoms, and no additional high-risk factors like strong family history, or underlying conditions such as colitis.
 The majority of people are considered average risk.

 Overcoming Colonoscopy Anxiety

-It's important to Dr. Monson to stress the benefits of this type of screening.
-A colonoscopy is best feature is its ability to not just detect, but also prevent cancer from developing.
+A colonoscopy’s best feature is its ability to not just detect, but also prevent cancer from developing.

 Colonoscopy does two things: it picks up cancers earlier, therefore the outcome of treatment is better, and most importantly, it actually prevents you from getting cancer.
 It’s enormously beneficial.

-He understands that preparation for a colonoscopy, which includes fasting as well as drinking a liquid that flushes out your system, isn't the most enjoyable process.
-While still not wonderful, the prep that we use nowadays is enormously better than it was 20 years ago.
+Preparation for a colonoscopy, which includes fasting as well as drinking a liquid that flushes out your system, isn’t the most enjoyable process.
+But the prep that we use today is much better than it was 20 years ago.